FilipHusidic/myappsample/README.md

 This is my app.

 This was a tutorial from the channel Traversy Media.
-I didn't do it correctly entirely, but everything works.
+I didn't do it entirely well, but everything works.